wudustan/northernbug.github.io/contact.md

 ### Adding/Editing Members
 In the `_data` directory you will find a `members.yml` file.
-Simply add a new entry using the existing ones as a template or mke edits as required.
+Simply add a new entry using the existing ones as a template or make edits as required.

 Each entry should look like this (if you don't have github please omit that line):